“I’m glad to have company.” Nemo, the limbless ascetic, leaned to look over Leo’s shoulder. “I heard a bird. Will it arrive soon?”

 “Everyone says that about their god.”

 “But the invisible hand of the free market allots consequences for actions by assigning ultimate value!
-It objectively can do no wrong!”
+It’s the only source of objective truth!”

 “Everyone says that about their god.”